jasonbarbee/ansible-cisco-inventory/README.md

 pip install terminal
 ```

-## Project Roadmap
+## Project Roadmap in Order of Priority
+* Export from SNMP discovery to Ansible hosts file.
+* Exporting Host data for Cisco CLI Analyzer Tool direct input
 * Alternate username/password attempt.
-* Export from Discovery to text file for Ansible
+* Try to make Telnet more comprehensive.
 * Network inventory database for persistent storage
-* Try to make Telnet more comprehensive.
-* Try to post show output to the CLI Analyzer Tools API for Assessment style data. (not likely after talking with product manager of Cisco APIs)

 ## Contributing
 I'm open to any pull requests, contact me or submit a pull request and let's make this better.